SarvarKh/ofn-wiki/Product-amounts---units.md

 * [We could have a Unit option that is 'Custom', which lets the user name it?]
 NB. do this by type to filter search OR show all

-and then I update "On Hand" as usual
+and then I update "On Hand" or select "On Demand"

 ### Creating new variants from the bulk product edit page